tfctl/tflint-ruleset-elements-of-style/docs/rules/eos_comments.md

   on main.tf line 8:
    8: # This comment is way too long and exceeds the configured column limit which defaults to 80 characters so it will trigger a warning.

+Warning: EOL comments not allowed. (eos_comments)

+  on main.tf line 11:
+   11:   ami = var.ami # EOL comment

 Reference: https://github.com/staranto/tflint-ruleset-elements-of-style/blob/main/docs/rules/eos_comments.md
 ```

 ## Why

 Readable comments improve code maintainability.
 "Jammed" comments (without a space after the `#` or `//` marker) are harder to read.
+Block comments (`/* ... */`) are generally discouraged in favor of line comments (`#`) for consistency and better diffs.
 Nothing disrupts readability more than a comment that disappears off the right side of the editor pane or wraps unnaturally.
-Block comments (`/* ... */`) are generally discouraged in favor of line comments (`#`) for consistency and better diffs.
+End-of-line comments can clutter code.
 Enforcing a comment threshold ensures that code is adequately documented.

 ## Configuration